Map existing bus service

 At the top of the Data Browser window, under the search bar, the Show/Hide details panel icon indicates you have selected 1 variable.

-Show/Hide details panel icon indicates a single variable has been selected in the Data Browser window.
+Show/Hide details panel icon with a single variable selected

-11. Click Categories.
-Double-click Poverty.
-Double-click Common Poverty Variables.
+9. Click Categories.
+Click Poverty and click Common Poverty Variables.

 Three variables listed in the Enrich tool